jbla484/Sorting-Algorithms-in-Java/README.md

 # Sorting-Algorithms-in-Java

-Sorting algorithms are used to order items in an array.
+Sorting algorithms are used to organize a large number of elements into a specific order.
+The algorithms take an array of items as input, perform sorting operations on the array, and return the array as output.
 The efficiency of any sorting algorithm is determined by the time complexity and space complexity of the algorithm.
 Here is my implementation of some of the popular sorting algorithms in Java.

 * [BubbleSort](https://github.com/jbla484/Sorting-Algorithms-in-Java/blob/main/BubbleSort.java)
 * [SelectionSort](https://github.com/jbla484/Sorting-Algorithms-in-Java/blob/main/SelectionSort.java)